|Salary:||£36,028 to £43,533 per annum , inclusive of London Allowance (Grade 7)|

 The Research Fellow will develop and lead the qualitative components of the projects to: 1) understand acceptable care pathways for STI/BBV testing and treatment for T/GD communities; and 2) explore methods to overcome biopsychosocial barriers to chlamydia re-testing among those previously diagnosed with chlamydia.
 Duties will include applying for ethics and research governance approvals, consulting with the Patient and Public Involvement panels, collecting interview and focus group data, conducting analyses, and synthesising results, and writing up the funding for publication.

 The Research Department of Primary Care and Population Health is part of the UCL Institute of Epidemiology and Health Care (http://www.ucl.ac.uk/epidemiology-health-care/).

-This post is funded for 1 year in the first instance.
+This post is to work on a study funded for 15 months , until 1st October 2022 in the first instance.

 Applicants should apply online.
 To access further details about the position and how to apply please click on the ‘Apply’ button above.

 If you have any informal queries about the post, please contact Dr Lorraine McDonagh (email@example.com).

 If you have any enquiries about the application process or if you have any difficulties accessing the online recruitment system, please contact Manpreet Karir (firstname.lastname@example.org).